tackle cloth diaper struggles

 Sometimes you need to find a new person to ask the question to.
 I don’t believe there is one way to cloth diaper.
 There are multiple ways to succeed at cloth diapering, and if you find your way and it’s different than keyboard warriors on the internet – then that’s okay.
 You are doing a great job mama and don’t let them haters bring you down.

 some scent or odour can be expected, but overall STENCH is not normal.
-Your diaper should not be causing others to fear cloth diapering.
+Your diaper should not be causing others to fear cloth diapering, or any unusual doors.

 Smells are usually associated with an inadequate wash routine – the dirt and grime is not getting out of the diaper.
 We tackle this by finding ways to increase the agitation, detergent, and cleaning power of your wash strategy.